JuzTosS/Rhythmo/README.md

-# BPMPlayer
+# Rhythmo Player
-This is app on that i'm learning android development.
+This is the application on that i'm learning android development.

 ##Overview
+The idea is to create an audio player that can provide songs to the user by BPM

 [VK group](https://new.vk.com/rhythmoplayer)